EZZY619/Python/README.md

 -   Modules and packages
 -   File I/O operations
 -   Mini projects and problem-solving exercises
--   Experiments with logic and structureS
+-   Experiments with logic and structures

 ## 🚀 Getting Started